 The best of the three Iberostar resorts in Montego Bay, this 295-room all-suite hotel is light years beyond its neighbors in terms of decor, food, and features.
 While some elements remain shared with the lesser Iberostar Rose Hall Beach and Iberostar Rose Hall Suites -- for instance, the spa, fitness center, casino, nightclub, and shops -- guests at Iberostar Grand Hotel Rose Hall get the pick of the litter with free access to all three resorts’ restaurants, bars, pools, and beaches.
 The rates might be higher, but for good reason.

 Restricted to couples ages 18 and up, this large (though quiet) 312-room all-inclusive is on one of Jamaica's best beaches.
-Modern rooms with Wi-Fi and iPod docks, quality food, and a low-key atmosphere best Sandals, but hundreds of guests share the beach and restaurants.
-Sunset at the Palms offers a more intimate experience, but it's across the street from the beach.
+Modern rooms with Wi-Fi and iPod docks, quality food, and a low-key atmosphere best Sandals, but Couples isn't as intimate as the Sunset at the Palms or The Caves.
+Hundreds of guests share the beach and restaurants.

 Designed for families with kids and teens, Beaches Negril Resort & Spa is a beautiful property with a wide variety of activities, classes, and events.
 With a water park, kids' camp, teen hangouts and specialty activities, children have plenty to keep them busy, and adults can enjoy the spa or candlelit dining for two.
 Contemporary rooms have ocean views and the biggest one sleeps up to 12 people.
 The location, right on Negril’s Seven Mile Beach, puts the resort a short drive away from the town center and a number of shops, boutiques, and craft markets, as well as restaurants and bars.
 Since the majority of guests are families, the resort can get noisy, but the hotel is so large that it's possible to find quiet.